aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 {{% /alert %}}

-## REST API calls using cURL and Postman
+## Usage examples with cURL and Postman

 You can carry out REST API interactions using the [REST Service Endpoint](https://apireference.aspose.cloud/words/#/Convert/SaveAs) defines a publicly accessible programming interface and lets you run PDF to Word conversions directly from a web browser.